 Acting on perhaps the recommendations of the Council members on the Fire Committee, The Mayor and Council purchased lots 16 and 17 on block 1558 of the north side of Sherman Avenue with the buildings thereon for $2300.00 that would soon house a Firehouse and Borough Hall.
 Situated on the site was a stable owned by the old Hewitt Foundry Company.
 Within approximately two months after purchasing the site, the Mayor and Council held it's first meeting in the new Borough Hall on November 20, 1895.
 Extensive alterations of the first Borough Hall, however, would not be complete until 1900.
 Prior to meeting in Borough Hall, the Mayor and Council conducted its official business at Union Hall located on the corner of Grant and Central Avenues.
 The first Borough Hall remained in operation until 1955.
 At that time, the current Borough Hall was constructed in its place.
 The current Borough Hall, located at the same site, still houses all The Borough's Offices as well as teh Police and Fire Departments.

 Having successfully established the school system, Fire Department and Borough Offices, the Mayor and Council then set out to establish a police force to patrol the Borough streets.
 The first Borough Police Officers, referred to as "Marshals", were sworn into office on November 27, 1895.
 Andrew Davis was sworn in as the first Borough Police Chief with Laughlin Feeley, Peter Karin and John Tierney being sworn in as Marshals.
 The officers were paid a salary of $65.00 a month.
-Although these men were the first offical group of paid law enforcement officers, credit for the first Police Officer of East Newark should be given to Thomas Butler who was appointed by the Mayor and Council as Special Marshal, a non-paying position, on September 27, 1895.
-Today, our Borough's police force is a modern, fully equipped department consisting of 7 officers.
+Although these men were the first official group of paid law enforcement officers, credit for the first Police Officer of East Newark should be given to Thomas Butler who was appointed by the Mayor and Council as Special Marshal, a non-paying position, on September 27, 1895.
+Today, our Borough's police force is a modern, fully equipped department consisting of 9 officers, lead by Chief Anthony Monteiro.

 One of the Key factors leading to the formation of The Borough of East Newark, was the presence of the Clark Thread Company and the Mile End Spool and Cotton Company within East Newark's boarders.
 These two mills, which were known as the great mills, encompassed nearly 25% of the land mass in East Newark and had a taxable land value of $1,258,200.00.
 The Clark and The Mile End Mills consolidated to form the Clark Cotton and Thread Company.
 With this expansion, the Clark Cotton and Thread Company became the largest and most important thread manufacturer in the United States.
 The presence of the great mills is what attracted many of the English and Scottish settlers to the region in the 1860's and 1870's who came to the mills searching for work.
 By far, the single most dominant industrial feature in The Borough, the mills heralded in the initial growth and continued prosperity of East Newark.
 In 1931, The Clark Thread Company abandoned its operations in East Newark, however several other industries soon moved into the large industrial complex situated between Grant and Passaic Avenues.
 Currently called the East Newark Industrial Complex, the site is now owned by First Republic Corporation.
 The site is still home to many manufacturing companies and is a stable element to East Newark's continued economic viability.
 The presence of the mills at the turn of the century allowed East Newark to bear witness to some of the best professional soccer matches held in the United States through the early 1930's in games held at the old Clark Field on the corner of Passaic and Central Avenues.